Restoring my broken file system with Btrfs, NixOS and Restic

 Plan B turned out to be a lot less painful than I anticipated!
 Setting up my bespoke partition layout and preparing everything for the NixOS installer was fairly painless owing largely to the fact that I've completely automated it.
 (Because why install your OS manually and be done in 15 minutes when you can spend hours developing an automatic solution.)
 I did have to adapt the script a little bit though since it was written for NixOS 21.11 while this installation was going to be using version 22.05.

 So I just ran the script which left me with an empty partition layout mounted in the running NixOS live system.
-I rsynced the restored files from my broken (and now completely obliterated) filesystem over (being careful not to overwrite some generated files that were important for the installation) and started nixos-install.
+I rsynced the restored files from my broken (and now completely obliterated) filesystem over (being careful not to overwrite some generated files that were important for the installation) and started nixos-install

-Lastly I just had to verify that all of my files were restored correctly.
-Restic has a convenient diff command for comparing two archives, so I uploaded a new archive to the backup server which includes the necessary comparison and deduplication steps.
+command for comparing two archives, so I uploaded a new archive to the backup server which includes the necessary comparison and deduplication steps.
 The backup finished in just under five minutes (Restic is fast!), and all of the files seemed intact.
 The only differences were some changes that were not yet tracked in the previous archive and the "change" timestamp in (seemingly?) every file's inode metadata (which is distinct from the "modified" timestamp that's more prominently shown in user-facing output).
 A few manual checks also seemed to confirm that the files were intact.

 Aftermath